Andrettin/Wyrmsun/readme.txt

 - The gnomish king is now called "Pypo I", instead of having his name be randomly generated.

 * Terrain
-- Added cave tileset, with cave floor (buildable land), rockbound cave floor (unbuildable land) and cave wall tiles (rock) (graphics by Jinn).
+- Added cave tileset (graphics by Jinn).
 - New wall and floor tiles for the dungeon tileset, as well as decorations for them (graphics made by b_o by modifying those found here: http://opengameart.org/content/dungeon-crawl-32x32-tiles).
 - Added rug tiles for the dungeon tileset (graphics by b_o).
 - Added wood pile object, replaces trees as the source of lumber in cave and dungeon maps (graphics by Jinn).